willsmythe/d3-geo/README.md

 <a href="#geoStream" name="geoStream">#</a> d3.<b>geoStream</b>(<i>object</i>, <i>sink</i>)

 Streams the specified [GeoJSON](http://geojson.org) *object* to the specified stream *sink*.
 (Despite the name “stream”, these method calls are currently synchronous.)
-While both features and geometry objects are supported as input, the stream interface only describes the geometry, and thus additional feature properties are not visible to listeners.
+While both features and geometry objects are supported as input, the stream interface only describes the geometry, and thus additional feature properties are not visible to sinks.